Priyanshu-bit/Note-Taking-App/README.md

 ## Testing

 To test the API endpoints, use tools like Postman.
-Follow the instructions in [Testing Documentation](TESTING_DOCUMENTATION.md).

 ## Getting Started